 The Cal Poly chapter of CSI was started in 1970 by a group of architecture students under the guidance of architect and professor, Jack Lewis.
 Lewis was a former CSI President and started the organization to allow Cal Poly students access to the diverse wealth of knowledge offered by CSI.

 The Neel Resources Center (NRC), now located in the architecture building, was started by the Cal Poly CSI chapter in 1970.
 Run by students and Fresno Chapter volunteers, the "CSI Library" was used to help students find plans, specifications, product information, and material samples for design projects and writing specifications.

 At Cal Poly, we bring in product representatives and speakers to discuss new technology and issues concerning the construction industry.
 Cal Poly CSI also provides tours of buildings on campus as well as of local firms.
 There are plenty of networking and traveling opportunities as well — we’re always fundraising to send our members to the West Region Conferences and the annual CSI Convention.

 NOMAS is the student branch of the National Organization of Minority Architects (NOMA).
 NOMA’s purpose is to champion diversity within the design profession by promoting the excellence, community engagement, and professional development of its professional and student members.
 NOMA is all about opportunity – members become part of a network of over 500+ professionals and over 50 student chapters nationwide.
 This extensive network provides members with opportunities to network and develop crucial professional relationships.
 The mentorship and support openly shared between the professional members and students is truly unique and often leads to internships and full time employment opportunities upon graduation.

-- Vice President: Purvaa Goel
+- President: Purvaa Goel

 - Treasurer: Colin Ridgley